 You’ll be working mostly in schools in the Cau Giay District and other areas around Hanoi.
 These schools have an extremely poor teacher-student ratio, which often is as low as 70:1 and the teachers are often not well-versed in English.
 Thus, apart from teaching the students, you can also guide the teachers and boost their confidence.

 The minimum duration to be a volunteer teacher in Hanoi is for 2 weeks, the cost of which would be 500 USD.

 What Are the Requirements to Be a Volunteer in Vietnam?

 In order to be a volunteer for any of the above-mentioned programs in Vietnam, you should be at least 17 years old or more (18 years or more for medical volunteering program).
 You must have a flexible and patient attitude, and be willing to live out of your comfort zone.

 It is essential for a volunteer to be open-minded and understand that no luxuries would be available on this journey.

 People can volunteer as individuals, in groups (students, corporate, or friends), and/or with families.
 Volunteering is a serious task and needs immense focus and sincerity.
 So, if you have the motivation to help others, the dedication to be a part of a meaningful project, and, the enthusiasm to travel abroad and live out of your comfort zone, we believe that you can be a volunteer.

 Volunteers who are keen to work with children, at any of the locations, will have to provide the Criminal Background Check Report.
 Medical volunteers will have to provide their college enrollment documents and a copy of their passport.

-Volunteering Solutions makes sure to provide comfortable living facilities to all the volunteers so that you can have a ‘Home Away From Home’ feelings.
-However, we would request you not to expect a very luxurious accommodation.
+Volunteering Solutions makes sure to provide comfortable living facilities to all the volunteers so that you can have a ‘Home Away From Home’ feeling.
+However, we would request you not to expect very luxurious accommodation.
 Be sure of the fact that this is a volunteering journey and not just another vacation!